 The difference between granites and basalts is in silica content and their rates of cooling.
 A basalt is about 53% SiO2, whereas granite is 73%.
 Also, the granite is stickier and flows more slowly than basalt, and has less chance of forming volcanoes.
 Granite is an intrusive igneous rock that forms from molten material or magma that flows and solidifies underground, where the magma cools slowly.
 Eventually, the overlying rocks are removed, exposing the granite.
 Volcanic rocks are mostly basalt and obsidian.
 Plutonic granite that finds a molten lava chamber and erupts to the surface via a volcano cools quickly and is known as rhyolite.
 The difference between granite and rhyolite is told by its cooling rate.
 The much slower cooling rate of deep plutonic rock permits the growth of large mineral crystals which can be easily seen by the unaided eye.
 Granite is a heterogeneous mixture made of various minerals containing different chemical compositions expected from a cataclysmic explosion and intense diffusion caused by a gigantic impact.

-Calculations show that known volumes of granite magma would take several millions of years to cool down from 900 degrees C to near 550-650 degrees C, where it would completely crystallize, and then finally cool to the 25 degrees C temperature found at the Earth's surface.
+Calculations show that known volumes of granite magma would take several millions of years to cool down from 900 degrees C to near 550-650 degrees C, where it would completely crystallize, and then finally cool to 25 degrees C temperature found at the Earth's surface.
 However, the initial temperature at post-impact was much higher than 900 degrees C. When granite is subjected to intense heat and pressure, it changes into a metamorphic rock called gneiss.
 The gradation of gneiss into granite is a mystery because it forms by higher temperature and pressure but never transforms to granite.
-Plutonic granite does not come from the original mantle and is not pristine like the basaltic granite; otherwise, it would have mixed and differentiated at the same time.
+Plutonic granite does not come from the original mantle and is not pristine or indigenous like the basaltic granite; otherwise, it would have mixed and differentiated at the same time.
 Plutonic granite could only have followed an unusual event such as the postulated penetrating impactor.
 Plutonic granite was never part of the rock cycle until much later in the life of the continental crusts when tectonic plate uplifts began to expose it to the surface.
 Only then could erosive and metamorphic processes affect its structure.
 So deeply embedded in the crust, plutonic granite became the remnant cores of all the continents and the oldest rocks on the planet.

 The beginning of the rock cycle was caused by wasting making sedimentary rocks and tectonic plates shift and move under the Earth’s surface to make metamorphic rocks or return the rock to hot magma to later become renewed igneous rock.
 Granite's so-called problem is that it never entered the rock cycle.
 When eventually returned to magma, granite never was reproduced.
 Granite is the remaining remnant of all ancient rocks that crystallized after the great impact caused a caldera to raise above the primeval ocean and its basaltic crust.
 Granite plutons were produced throughout the mega-continent boundary.
 The central or inner parts of these granitic crusts were protected by riding at the bottom of the wasted topmost crust which was further protected by being on top of and central to the lithospheric plates.